 - 2 teaspoons pure vanilla extract

 - 4 cups (650g) chopped strawberries*

 - 1 cup (120g) confectioners’ sugar, sifted

 - 2 Tablespoons (30ml) fresh lemon juice

-- Preheat the oven to 350°F (177°C).
-Line a 9x13 inch pan pan with parchment paper, leaving an overhang on the sides to lift the finished bars out of the pan as a whole.
-This makes cutting easier.
+- Preheat oven to 350°F (177°C).
+Line the bottom and sides of a 9×13-inch baking pan with parchment paper, leaving an overhang on the sides to lift the finished bars out (makes cutting easier!).
+Set aside.

-- Mix the strawberries, granulated sugar, lemon zest, and cornstarch together until combined.
+- For the filling: Mix the strawberries, granulated sugar, cornstarch, and lemon zest together.
 Spoon evenly over crust.
 Crumble the remaining butter/flour mixture on top and gently press down so it’s snug on the strawberry layer.

 - Whisk the glaze ingredients together and drizzle on top (or you can drizzle on individual squares).
 Lift the cooled bars out using the overhang on the sides.
 Cut into squares.

-Smaller batch: If a 9x13 pan is too much, you can easily halve the recipe in a 9x9 pan.
+- Smaller Batch: If a 9×13 pan is too much, you can easily halve the recipe in a 9-inch square pan.
 And, if you do that, just use 1 egg instead of 1 egg + egg yolk.
 Bake at 350°F (177°C) for 35-37 minutes or until the top is lightly browned and the filling is bubbling on the sides.

 Keywords: crumb bars, lemon strawberry